6 Steps to a Small Business Social Media Strategy

 Photo credit: plffft on Flickr via Creative Commons

-Stephanie Winans specializes in social media strategy and content curation for radio, artists, and small businesses.
+Stephanie Winans specializes in social media strategy and content curation for small businesses, startups, radio, and artists.
 With a background in Marketing and Psychology and hands-on social media management experience, her focus is on helping brands use digital platforms to achieve business and marketing goals.